BrijeshKarra/SQL_PROJECT/README.md

  # Background
  Given this is my first SQL project ever, I wanted it to be related to my actual goal, which is to become  a data analyst.
 The Data used in the course is based on the online course [SQL for Data Analytics](https://www.lukebarousse.com/sql) by [Luke Barousse](https://github.com/lukebarousse).

- **The main tasks of the Project was to analyze the Data Jobs Market, specifically the Data Analyst Jobs.
+ **The main task of the Project was to analyze the Data Jobs Market, specifically the Data Analyst Jobs.
 This was achieved by making SQL queries to answer the following questions:**

 1. What are the top-paying data analyst jobs?
 2. What skills are required for these top-paying jobs?